fusion809/fusion809.github.io-old2/_drafts/IDE-TE/14-gedit.md

 * Customization options, beyond with a limited set of available themes and plugins, are limited.
 * Fairly light on features, beyond syntax highlighting.

+### Obtaining It
+The vast majority of Linux distributions have gedit in their official repositories.
+If the distribution has the GNOME desktop environment in their official repositories they should also have gedit as it is a core application for GNOME.

 ### Summary
 {% include_relative 14a-gedit-summary.html %}